 To gather feedback and ensure our partners are fully informed, the revised emergency plan was reviewed with the IPC.
 In addition, the NRC evaluated public comments as part of its year-long review of the revised plan.
 The NRC has approved similar plans for other decommissioning nuclear plants including Kewaunee in Wisconsin and Crystal River in Florida.

-Because it is no longer possible for an off-site release of radioactive iodine at San Onofre that would affect public health and safety, FEMA notified local government agencies in January 2014 that there is no longer a need to store, distribute or use potassium iodide (KI) tablets in San Onofre's 10-mile Emergency Planning Zone.
+Because it is no longer possible for an off-site release of radioactive iodine at San Onofre that would affect public health and safety, FEMA notified local government agencies in January 2014 that there is no longer a need to store, distribute or use potassium iodide (KI) tablets.
 In communities immediately surrounding operating nuclear plants in the U.S., potassium iodide is made available to protect the thyroid gland against exposure in the event of a release of radioactive iodine.
-San Onofre area residents who have KI tablets on hand may dispose of them.

 In addition, an NRC letter to SCE in January 2014 documents the significantly reduced risk from potential seismic and flooding issues at San Onofre now that all fuel has been removed from the reactors.

 Experts agree that the best time to prepare is before an emergency.
 Whether you purchase an emergency preparedness kit or make your own, every family should have one.